Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-ddlworker/there-are-n-unfinished-hosts-0-of-them-are-currently-active.md

 /var/log/clickhouse-server/clickhouse-server.log:2021.05.04 12:41:29.053951 [ 599 ] {} <Debug> DDLWorker: Processing task query-0000211211 (ALTER TABLE db.table_local ON CLUSTER `all-replicated` DELETE WHERE id = 1)
 ```

-So context of this problem is:
+Context of this problem is:
-Constant pressure of cheap ON CLUSTER DELETE queries.
+* Constant pressure of cheap ON CLUSTER DELETE queries.
-One replica was down for certain amount of time.
+* One replica was down for a long amount of time (multiple days).
-Because of constant pressure on DDL queue, it purge old records due `task_max_lifetime` setting.
+* Because of pressure on the DDL queue, it purged old records due to the `task_max_lifetime` setting.
-When lagging replica
+* When a lagging replica comes up, it's fail's execute old queries from DDL queue, because at this point they were purged from it.

+Solution:
+* Reload/Restore this replica from scratch.